kiki7x/aset_mgmt/README.md

 ## License

-This project is open-source software licensed under the [MIT license](LICENSE).
+This project is open source and available under the [MIT License](LICENSE).